Are Over-The-Counter Medications Safe For My Dog?

 - Turmeric can be administered orally to your dog as bite-sized chew tablets.
-Turmeric may decrease inflammation, reduce pain and stiffness that accompany arthritis.
+Turmeric may decrease inflammation and reduce the pain and stiffness that accompany arthritis.

 - Yucca is usually administered orally in liquid form and can reduce pain, stiffness, and swelling.

-Even though herbs’ use is a natural remedy for your dog, it is still essential to seek professional advice before administering anything to your dog.
+Even though herbs are a natural remedy for your dog, it is still essential to seek professional advice before administering anything to your dog.

 Article written by Author: Elijah Merrill and The Dog Daily Expert